dvdzkwsk/react-redux-starter-kit/README.md

 Similar to `npm run test`, but will watch for changes and re-run tests; does not generate coverage reports.

 #### `npm run lint`
-Run ESLint against all `.js` files in `~/src`.
+Runs ESLint against all `.js` files in `~/src`.
 This used to be a webpack preloader, but the browser console output could get fairly ugly.
 If you want development-time linting, consider using an `eslint` plugin for your text editor.

 #### `npm run lint:tests`
-Lint all `.spec.js` files in of `~/tests`.
+Lints all `.spec.js` files in of `~/tests`.

 #### `npm run deploy`
 Helper script to run linter, tests, and then, on success, compile your application to disk.

 ### Configuration

 Basic project configuration can be found in `~/config/index.js`.
-Here you'll be able to redefine your src and dist directories, add/remove aliases, tweak your vendor dependencies, and more.
+Here you'll be able to redefine your `src` and `dist` directories, add/remove aliases, tweak your vendor dependencies, and more.
 For the most part, you should be able to make your changes in here without ever having to touch the webpack build configuration.

 Structure
 ---------